MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 - $false: Scheduled tasks begin on the scheduled time

 Randomized start times can distribute the impact of scanning.
-For example, if several virtual machines share the same host, randomized start times prevent all the hosts from starting the scheduled tasks at the same time.
+For example, if several virtual machines share the same host, randomized start times prevent all virtual machines from starting the scheduled tasks at the same time.

 ```yaml